Alamao4523/CERBERUS-AGI/README.md

 > 2.  ❤️ Temporal Memory Engine - Lightweight long-term memory stored as compressed behavior vectors.
 True AGI must have this, often referred as conciousness.
 > 3.  ❤️ Feelings = Compressed System Feedback.
 Main Ones> Comfort/Discomfort/Frustration/Satisfaction/Confidence/Uncertainty/Anxiety/Familiarity/Attachment/Anticipation/Regret

-You can always contact me also if this is of your interest/you see it has potential/you want to hire me 📧 Contact me: albertosendr@gmail.com
+You can always contact me also if this is of your interest/you see it has potential/you want to hire me/you have cool ideas/collabs

+📧 Contact me: albertosendr@gmail.com